Enselic/snapshot-testing/README.md

 We use the same excellent [diffing engine](https://github.com/mitsuhiko/similar) that [`insta`](https://github.com/mitsuhiko/insta) is using.
 While `insta` unfortunately suffers from [Issue \#425: GitHub syntax highlights insta snapshots like Jest Snapshots](https://github.com/mitsuhiko/insta/issues/425) which makes diffs [very hard to read](https://github.com/cargo-public-api/cargo-public-api/pull/818), we allow custom snapshot file extensions and avoid that bug.

+#### Force Colors in CI

+Set the env var `CLICOLOR_FORCE=1` to get [colors](https://github.com/console-rs/console/blob/a51fcead7cda/src/utils.rs#L18) in CI logs.

 ### Audit the Code

-This crate is ~30 lines of code.
+This crate is 40 lines of code.
 Audit with the following one-liner, but make sure you follow to the [crates.io Data Access Policy](https://crates.io/data-access):

 ```sh
 curl -H "User-Agent: $USER at $HOST" \